catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ![Alt text](img/ERPNext_project-edit_customize-form.png)

-You could also create views and forms from scratch starting with a completely blank workspace and only add the bare minimum.
-Since it's build with the Frappé framework for Python it's very likely that even developers might be using a form and view builder instead of coding manually.

 While this *can* give you a completely customized and laser focused software, it requires many decisions, deep knowledge of each field and a long configuration process from the managing users.

 In ILIAS, we had a similar attempt with a template feature for the question creation process of a test.
 You could create a template "simple pop quiz" and hide all fields that have anything to do with complex exam evaluation logic which is irrelevant in this use case.
 The test & assessment form configuration felt very detached from the UI it was modifying and (if something like this is ever added back into ILIAS) should be a general feature of all forms.

-A fully configured and reduced ERPNext is a joy to use and it fits the concept of a software that can do almost anything: Have everything switched on by default.
-If you don't want something, switch it off - starting from whole menu entries (which ILIAS can already do) down to literally any field in a form.
-In the end you have a software that exactly fits your needs.
-This concept sounds very, very tempting for ILIAS.

 The issue with this is that it's a cosmetic solution to a conceptual problem.
 It could wrongly encourage infinite expansion of forms as one could argue "you can just remove what you don't want later".
 Administrators without a deep knowledge of the system could accidentally soft lock their users in processes that cannot be completed, because important fields are hidden.

+The power to configure a form could also open up a floodgate of never ending feature request and conceptual challenges.
+Should admins be able to change visibility of fields by role?
+How should the settings be by default?
+Since ILIAS already demands a lot of configuration effort, we should be careful to add even more of it.

-Before we implement any way to customize forms in the frontend we should probably further investigate how else administrators could adjust the forms in their installation without control over every single item.
-Maybe fields could be tagged and categorized (which we could connect with the help topics feature implemented for the new tooltips).
-When an admin switches off a feature like "complex exams", all fields with the corresponding tags vanish from view.
+So, before we implement any way to customize forms in the frontend we should probably further investigate how else administrators could adjust their ILIAS installation without control over every single form field.

+One approach could be to choose modules or feature sets during installation or the build process of an instance.
+If an entire system never uses the Test & Assessment for exams, the more advanced grading options and logic don't need to exist in this ILIAS instance at all.
+This would subsequently simplify forms as it wouldn't show fields for features that aren't installed.

 # Next step

-We would suggest taking two to three ILIAS features with a large amount of input fields and test the research and concepts outlines in this paper by creating mockups and click dummies:
+We would suggest taking two to three ILIAS features with a large amount of input fields and test the research and concepts outlined in this paper by creating mockups and click dummies:

 * Do we have different steps aligning with the different general User Intents at different times?
 * Are the existing form groups helpful for hiding options in tabs, accordions, modals, switchable/optional groups or view mode sections?
 Could we make new/more semantic form groups?